OSUSecLab/SymLM/README.md

 ## CodeWordNet

 We address the challenges of the noisy nature of natural languages, we propose to generate distributed representation of function name words and calculate the semantic distance to identify synomyms with the help of CodeWordNet.
-We provide the script [`CodeWordNet/train_models.py`](CodeWordNet/train_models.py) for CodeWordNet model training and the well-trained models [here](https://drive.google.com/drive/folders/1L7uqoLYsPERovGEeam7ffYxoI3iJCpFI?usp=sharing). q
+We provide the script [`CodeWordNet/train_models.py`](CodeWordNet/train_models.py) for CodeWordNet model training and the well-trained models [here](https://drive.google.com/drive/folders/1L7uqoLYsPERovGEeam7ffYxoI3iJCpFI?usp=sharing).

 ## Citation